Drawing on his vast experience with TV productions, Alex Harris-MacDuff has now turned his ears and considerable talents to the voice-over industry.

 Alex: In short, we do it for them!

-Alex: This applies to basically all jobs: Don’t lie on your CV.
-Don’t say you can accommodate live direction or have a home studio if you don’t and have never tested it before!
+Alex: Don't lie on your CV.
+Don't say you can accommodate live direction or have a pro home studio if you don't!

-Most clients expect a home studio to be pristine quality, like a professional recording studio.
-It will be found out very quickly if you don’t have the quality of equipment required.
+Most clients expect a home studio to be of pristine quality, like a professional recording studio.
+You will be quickly found out if you don't have the quality of equipment required.